“VALTELLINA WINE TRAIL”

 Race 12.4km (competitive and non-competitive):

-Start pack with personalised start number and timing chip, technical commemorative gift (different to the 21 km and 42 km gifts), bus transfer from Sondrio to the start, bag drop at the start for collection in Sondrio at the finish, shuttle buses for showers/changing zones, sports massage services, feed stations along the route and at the finish.
+Start pack with personalised start number and timing chip, technical commemorative gift, bus transfer from Sondrio to the start, bag drop at the start for collection in Sondrio at the finish, shuttle buses for showers/changing zones, sports massage services, feed stations along the route and at the finish.

-Start pack with personalised start number, timing chip, local delicacies, technical commemorative gift (different for 21 km and 42 km), personalised start number with timing chip, train ticket to reach the respective starts from Sondrio, bag drop at the starts for collection in Sondrio at the finish, shuttle buses for showers/changing zones, sports massage services, feed stations along the route and at the finish.
+Start pack with personalised start number, timing chip, local delicacies, technical commemorative gift, train ticket from Sondrio to the relevant start, bag drop at the starts for collection in Sondrio at the finish, shuttle buses for showers/changing zones, sports massage services, feed stations along the route and at the finish.

 art.
 8 – ENTRY FEE REFUNDS